De Sitter-Invariant Black Holes: Minkowski and de Sitter as quotient spaces

-Another maximally symmetric spacetime is the de Sitter space~$dS$, whose kinematic group is the de Sitter group~$SO(1,4)$.
-Algebraically, the de Sitter spacetime is defined as the quotient space~\cite{GeoLivro}:
+The de Sitter spacetime is also maximally symmetric.
+Its kinematic group is the de Sitter group~$SO(1,4)$.
+Consequently, it can be defined as the quotient space~\cite{GeoLivro}

-As in Minkowski, the Lorentz subgroup is responsible for the isotropy around a given point of $dS$.
-To determine the homogeneity, we recall that the de Sitter spacetime can be viewed as a hyperboloid embedded in the $(1+4)$-dimensional pseudo-Euclidean space with Cartesian coordinates $\chi^A$ ($A, B, C \dots = 0, \dots 4$) and metric:
+Similarly to Minkowski, the Lorentz subgroup is responsible for the isotropy around a given point of $dS$.
+However, the de Sitter homogeneity differs from Minkowski's.
+To determine it, we recall that the de Sitter spacetime can be viewed as a hyperboloid embedded in the $(1+4)$-dimensional pseudo-Euclidean space with Cartesian coordinates $\chi^A$ ($A, B, C \dots = 0, \dots 4$) and metric